Achievements as a Journey not a Destination

 • I met the criteria for partial remission of type 2 diabetes 3 months earlier

-• my blood pressure still ranged between normal and pre-hypertension
+• My blood pressure still ranged between normal and pre-hypertension

 If you want to get an idea of what I actually looked like at the beginning and at the end, there are two short videos on my Two Year Anniversary post that tell the story well.
 The first video was taken when I started my journey, and it is very apparent how obese I was, and how difficult it was for me to walk and talk at the same time.
 The second clip was taken when I completed my journey and the difference is unmistakable.